himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 sudo systemctl enable nginx
 ```

-With the webserver running, we need to know *where* the website files
+With the web server running, we need to know *where* the website files
 need to go.
 Nginx will by default serve content at
 `/user/share/nginx/html/`, so remember that location for later...